 - Site: www.maat.pt/en

 These are the Lisbon museums that you should visit.
-As you can see, there are several reasons why you should visit this wonderful city – read the other articles about Lisbon, you won’t regret it!
+As you can see, there are several reasons why you should visit this wonderful city – read my other articles about Lisbon, you won’t regret it!

 I need to point out that, if you’re thinking of visiting more than one of the Lisbon museums while staying in the Portuguese capital, you can buy a mix ticket.
 To know more about mix tickets, please visit the museums’ websites.